Proportional Reasoning

-Early in math learning, students use proportional reasoning when, for example, they think of an 8 as two fours or four twos rather than a whole number.
-Later in education, they may use proportional reasoning to think of how a speed of 50km/h is the same speed as 25km/30 min.
-Continuing on in learning, students will continue to use proportional reasoning when thinking about percents, slopes of lines and rates of change.
+Early in math learning, students use proportional reasoning when, for example, they think of 8 as two fours or four twos rather than a whole number.
+Later in education, they may use proportional reasoning tothink of how a speed of 50km/h is the same speed as 25km/30 min.
+In learning, students will continue to use proportional reasoning when thinking about percentages, the slope of lines and rates of change.

 The oil for your car comes in three sizes – a little 50-ounce bottle on sale for $7.99, a medium 100-ounce bottle for $13.99, and a big 150-ounce bottle on sale for $17.99.
 So, which one should you purchase to get the best deal?